CMBorjas/DMML/Readme.md

 └── run.py            # Entry point to run the app (Flask development server)

 ```
-## Steps to meet proposal

-1. Front End Enhancements:

-    Add functionality to import custom maps and allow token placement.

-2. Player Profiles:

-    Develop a database model for Player Profiles, including stats, inventory, and actions.

-3. Dynamic Quest and Loot Generation:

-    Extend LangChain's functionality to generate quests and loot, tailored to the current game context.

-4. Example Use Case:

-    Implement features like generating a quest or request from an NPC (e.g., Jenny the Witch).

 ## Future goals
 1. Refine AI Responses: